 The story with “fair” credit is different.
 Lender Smith might see a 660 score and think of it as fair.
 Lender Jones might see the same 660 score and see it as good.
 Good credit scores — like art — are in the eye of the beholder.

-Experian, one of the three major credit reporting agencies, breaks down credit score ranges like this as of 2019:
+Experian, one of the three major credit reporting agencies, breaks down credit score ranges like this:

 Personal loans for fair credit